clowdr-app/clowdr/README.md

 4. Run `npm i` to install npm packages.
 This will also install dependencies in subdirectories.
 5. **Full setup**: Follow the [Clowdr AWS ReadMe](aws/README.md#Setting-up)
 6. Follow the Hasura setup: [Clowdr Hasura ReadMe](hasura/README.md#Setting-up)
+   BCP: Is there a good reason for splitting the instructions in this file into separate Pre-Requisites and Setup steps?
+This creates a lot of bouncing around between README files and adds to the sense of overwhelm.
 7. Follow the Actions Service setup: [Clowdr Actions Service ReadMe](services/actions/README.md#Setting-up)
 8. Follow the Frontend setup: [Clowdr Frontend